Kahn Center for Cardiac Longevity

 Dr. Kahn uses a variety of supplements to lower Lp(a), including:

 Know your lipoprotein(a) number and monitor it with regular checkups at the Kahn Center for Cardiac Longevity.
-Call the clinic to schedule your screening or schedule online.
+Call the clinic to schedule your screening.